Rinil-Parmar/Customer_Success_Platform/README.md

 1. Register for an account or log in using Microsoft credentials.
 2. Navigate through different sections of the platform to perform CRUD operations or view project details.
 3. Manage user roles and permissions as an Admin.
+   For admin login credetials:
+   email: admin1@gmail.com
+   password: admin1@gmail.com
-4. Receive email notifications for updates in the platform.
+5. Receive email notifications for updates in the platform.
-5. Export project details as a document for offline reference.
+6. Export project details as a document for offline reference.

 ---